Cell decision-making through the lens of Bayesian learning: Cell decision making as Bayesian learning

 \section{Cell decision making as Bayesian learning}

 Cells decisions, here interpreted as changes in the cellular internal states $\mathbf{X}$ within a decision time $\tau$, are realized via (i) sensing their microenvironment $\mathbf{Y}$ and combining this information with (ii) an existing predisposition about their internal state.
 In a Bayesian language, the former can be interpreted as the empirical likelihood $P\left(\mathbf{Y}\mid \mathbf{X}\right)$ and the latter as the prior distribution $P\left(\mathbf{X}\right)$.
-Interestingly, we assume that the cell tries to build increasingly informative priors over time that minimize the cost of energy associated with sampling the cellular microenvironment.
+Interestingly the previously mentioned distributions are time-dependent, since we assumed that the cell tries to build increasingly informative priors over time to minimize the cost of energy associated with sampling the cellular microenvironment.
 For instance assuming that cell fate decisions follow such Baysian learning dynamics, during tissue differentiation, we observe the microenvironment evolving into a more organized state (e.g.~pattern formation).
 Therefore, one can observe a reduction of the microenvironmental entropy over time, which is further associated with the microenvironmental probability distribution or likelihood in Bayesian inference.
 Here we will postulate the cells evolve the distribution of their internal states in the form of Bayesian learning.